 Earlier in this document, we described the importance of evaluating cognitive skills and abilities.
 Again, the focus is not on obtaining an overall IQ score or global cognitive ability index.
 Rather, the emphasis must be on assessing the Broad and Narrow cognitive abilities known to be strongly correlated, with academic skills, especially in the areas where the student is struggling to achieve (McGrew, 2023).
 Depending on the cognitive batteries used, that may mean that the evaluator will need to administer "supplemental" subtests from some batteries or, at times, administer additional assessments targeting specific cognitive processes.
-These three assessments are only a few of many psychometrically sound measures available.
 More information on specific assessments and on the Cattell-Horn-Carroll alignment of major cognitive assessment batteries can be found in Appendix 1